• Skip to primary navigation

 Optional add-ins

-• Chorizo Sausage: I love adding vegan spicy chorizo sausages at the same time as the chickpeas.
-This gives some additional interesting flavors. vegetarian.
-That’s of course optional.
+• Chorizo Sausage: I love adding vegan sausages at the same time as the chickpeas.
+My favorite one to add are spicy chorizo sausages or if you fancy making your own, you could try this Vegan Sausage.
+This gives some additional interesting flavors.

 • Other Veggies: Feel free to add in other veggies such as a handful of fresh spinach. lentils.